aderbalfarias/snippet/Random/TechnicalInterview.md

 ### Architecture

 #### What is Bounded Context in DDD?
 It is the delimited applicability of a particular model.
-Gives team members a clear and shared underestanding of what has to be consistent and what can be developed independently.
-Bounded Context is a central pattern in Domain-Driven Design when dealing with large models and teams, it is used in order to devide the models of underlying domain implementing **ubiquotous language** to help the communication between devs domain experts.
+Gives team members a clear and shared understanding of what has to be consistent and what can be developed independently.
+Bounded Context is a central pattern in Domain-Driven Design when dealing with large models and teams, it is used in order to divide the models of underlying domain implementing **ubiquitous language** to help the communication between devs domain experts.

-#### What is Ubiquotous Language in DDD?
+#### What is Ubiquitous Language in DDD?
-Ubiquotous Language is a design approach, which consists notably of striving to use the vocabulary of a business domain in the all way into the product source code, which can achieve the practice of building up a common, rigorous communication between developers and users (domain experts).
+The ubiquitous language is a design approach, which consists notably of striving to use the vocabulary of a business domain in the all way into the product source code, which can achieve the practice of building up a common, rigorous communication between developers and users (domain experts).

 #### What is Value Object in DDD?
-Value object is an immutable type that is destinguished only by the state of its properties.
+Value object is an immutable type that is distinguished only by the state of its properties.
 In C# the type must have all of its state passed in at construction, any property must be read-only, which can be achieved using private setters ```public int n { get; private set; }```. **Value objects cannot be changed once they are created**.

 #### What is the difference between Layers and Tiers?
 A layer is a part of your code (logical), if your application is a cake, this is a slice. <br>